vk-cs/docs-public/docs/en/applications-and-services/1cgrm/tariffication/tariffication.md

 At the end of the billing period, the project owner will be sent closing documents, reflecting the period and volume of use of services.

-All services provided within the 1C: GRM are not displayed in the general section [Balance](https://msk.cloud.vk.com/app/services/billing) your VK Cloud personal account.
+All services provided within the 1C: GRM are not displayed in the general section [Balance](https://msk.cloud.vk.com/app/services/billing) your VK Cloud management console.